Peace Deal: Uber Board Paves the Way for Softbank Investment | Sci-Tech Today

 "We've entered into an agreement with a consortium led by SoftBank and Dragoneer on a potential investment," an Uber spokesperson wrote in an emailed statement Sunday to this news organization.
 "We believe this agreement is a strong vote of confidence in Uber's long-term potential.
 Upon closing, it will help fuel our investments in technology and our continued expansion at home and abroad, while strengthening our corporate governance."

-The deal comes after Uber CEO Dara Khosrowshahi said Thursday at a conference that the ride-hailing company will go public in 2019.
+The deal comes after Uber CEO Dara Khosrowshahi [pictured above] said Thursday at a conference that the ride-hailing company will go public in 2019.

 In the deal reached on Sunday, the reports said SoftBank will buy $1 billion in new stock valued at Uber's current valuation of $68.5 billion, but the Softbank consortium will build the majority of its stake in Uber by purchasing current Uber shares from investors to reach the 14 percent mark.